 No GPS.
 No Cellphones.
-Just a crazy idea that regular people would want to see the true wild, and what use to be called gumption.
+Just a crazy idea that regular people would want to see the true wild, and what used to be called gumption.

 Click around.
 Headers tell you how long each bit is, and there aren’t any adds.